-Permission is hereby granted to authorized personnel of dependents: family interview by a nursing student regarding teaching session with nursing student lecture demonstration physical assessment other
+Permission is hereby granted to authorized persodependents: onnel of Pittsburg State University to record my and/or my

+□ Family interview by a nursing student reg □ Teaching session with nursing student □ Lecture □ Demonstration □ Physical assessment □ Other garding health issues

-• following statements of "Purpose" and "Conditions" are are expressly forbidden unless permission for same and tiled below.
+• d in the following statements of "Purpose" and "Conditions" are y form are expressly forbidden unless permission for same and re detailed below.

 Purpose:

 ☐ Self/Peer/Instructor Evaluation

 ☐ Individual/Class Presentation

 Other:

 Conditions for use:

-$\ \square$ To be erased after two years.
-Video will be stor ed in a locked storage area until erased.
+☐ To be erased after two years.
+Video will I pe stored in a locked storage area until erased.

 ☐ To be retained in library

 Other (state):

 ☐ To make copies

-Print Name of client(s) including any dependents.
-Each parent or guardian sign for each dependent.
-If signing for •
+Print Name of client(s) including any dependents parent or guardian sign for each dependent.
+If sign .
+Each parent and/or person over 18 provide a signature and gning for a dependent indicate the relationship.

 Printed names of client(s) Signatures

-Student Name Data

-Student name Date
+Student Name Date